sl1453/Giardia_mucusRNA_Analysis/MasterNotes.md

 Raw_untrimmed:([script](https://github.com/sl1453/Giardia_mucusRNA_Analysis/blob/main/Upstream/fastqc_untrimmed.SBATCH))
 Sequencing_center_trimmed: ([script](https://github.com/sl1453/Giardia_mucusRNA_Analysis/blob/main/Upstream/fastqc_umd_trimmed.SBATCH))

-Most samples have warnings or fail for "per sequence GC content", which I expected because Giardia has high GC contents; and poor "sequence duplication levels" which I expect for RNAseq data.
+Most samples have warnings for "per sequence GC content", which I expected because Giardia has high GC contents; and poor "sequence duplication levels" which I expect for RNAseq data.
 The "per base quality" score always dropps at the end of fragments, and ONLY seen in read 2 sequences.

 The QC for the prileminary trimming from Luke has successfully removed the adaptor warnings, however, still show poor "per base GC contents" for the first ~15 bases.
 I decided to use HEADCROP flag to remove the first 15 bases for the UNTRIMMED RAW READS while keeping the adaptor trimming parameters similar to Luke's.
 All other flags (TRAILING, SLIDINGWINDOW, and MINLEN) are rather general/default for basic quality of bases and did not result in much difference of trimming.